 Signs you are in a psychologically abusive relationship

 - Isolation from friends and family: Isolation is the worst form of psychological abuse, where the abuser feels that commitment has entitled him/her to ownership of you.
 This is one of the prime characteristics of an abusive man or a woman.
 This starts with mild responses like criticising your friends and cousins about their attitudes.
-This pattern continues till you start believing that his/her criticisms are true.
+This pattern continues until you start believing that his/her criticisms are true.
 The initial goal is to strain or eliminate the existing support system so that the victim feels that the abuser is the only person who cares for him/her in the world.
 If your partner tries to sever your existing ties with your friends and even your family, then he is definitely a controlling spouse.
 In extreme cases, he may even try to confiscate your phone, or stop you from holding a good job.
 These symptoms are definitely red-alert signs that help define an abusive relationship

 - Avoiding communication: This is another psychological tactic where the abuser shuns any form of communication with the victim.
 The silent treatment makes him/her think continuously about her faults or mistakes if any.
 At times, the self-doubt continues for prolonged periods, making the victim feel guilty about a mistake she may not have committed at all.
 When confronted, the abuser blames others for his mistakes.
 Most often, he finds fault in the victim’s behaviour, according to which this silence is justified.
-Blocking communication feels like silence before a raging storm.
+Blocking communication feels like the silence before a raging storm.
 Psychologically, this communication gap can be more devastating than any other form of abuse and leave scars on your relationship for life.
 This is one of the telltale signs that he will abuse you more in future

 - Makes you feel short of your skills and potential: To have better control in the relationship and hide his insecurities, an abuser tries to highlight your shortcomings and makes you feel incompetent.
 Even if you are talented and financially independent, he/she will try to make fun of your abilities or ridicule them in public.
 This is one of the most degrading signs in a psychologically abusive relationship.
 The series of constant attacks on your talents will eventually rip your confidence and hamper your potential in the long run.
 As a result, you feel depressed and see no hope in life, except being stuck in an abusive relationship